mdn/content/files/en-us/learn/css/building_blocks/the_box_model/index.md

 All of the above fully applies to block boxes.
 Some of the properties can apply to inline boxes too, such as those created by a `<span>` element.

-In the example below, we have a `<span>` inside a paragraph and have applied a `width`, `height`, `margin`, `border`, and `padding` to it.
+In the example below, we have a `<span>` inside a paragraph.
+We have applied a `width`, `height`, `margin`, `border`, and `padding` to it.
 You can see that the width and height are ignored.
-The vertical margin, padding, and border are respected but they do not change the relationship of other content to our inline box and so the padding and border overlaps other words in the paragraph.
-Horizontal padding, margins, and borders are respected and will cause other content to move away from the box.
+The vertical margin, padding, and border are respected but don't change the relationship of other content to our inline box.
+The padding and border overlap other words in the paragraph.
+The horizontal padding, margins, and borders move other content away from the box.

 {{EmbedGHLiveSample("css-examples/learn/box-model/inline-box-model.html", '100%', 700)}}